bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 ```

 The first time your application references `User` and finds no such constant
-defined, Rails consults the loader's registered entries, and loads the file
+defined, Zeitwerk consults the loader's registered entries, and loads the file
 (using `require`).
 This is how autoloading works and is why you do not have to
-write explicit `require` calls for the classes and modules within your Rails
+write explicit `require` calls for the classes and modules that Zeitwerk manages (aka the autoload paths).
-application.

-config.autoload_paths --> Adding Autoload Paths
+Adding Autoload Paths
 ---------------------

 We refer to the list of application directories whose contents are to be autoloaded and (optionally) reloaded as _autoload paths_.
 For example, `app/models`.
 Such directories represent the root namespace: `Object`.

 INFO.
 Autoload paths are called _root directories_ in Zeitwerk documentation, but we'll stay with "autoload path" in this guide.

-Within an autoload path, file names must match the constants they define as documented [here](https://github.com/fxn/zeitwerk#file-structure).

 By default, the autoload paths of an application consist of all the subdirectories of `app` that exist when the application boots ---except for `assets`, `javascript`, and `views`--- plus the autoload paths of engines it might depend on.